adityashah1603/Vehicle-Counting-Using-CV2-and-YOLO/README.md

 Run the Code: Execute the provided scripts to start processing video streams and witness the vehicle counting magic!

-📂 Repository Structure:
-/src: Contains the source code for the vehicle counting application.

-/data: Sample data and pre-trained models for quick experimentation.

-/docs: Additional documentation and resources.

 🤝 Contributing:
 Contributions are welcome!
 Whether you're fixing bugs, improving functionality, or adding new features, your input is valuable.
 Please refer to the Contribution Guidelines for more information.